 You can also use feedback from patients to identify gaps at transition points between healthcare services.
 Over time, you can create processes and improvements that bridge those gaps.

 Patient feedback is great for understanding where you stand in comparison to other healthcare providers.
-Analyze satisfaction surveys in your feedback app to get a patient satisfaction rating.
+Analyze satisfaction surveys in your Patient Feedback Tool to get a patient satisfaction rating.
 Compare your ratings against other healthcare providers.
 You can also use feedback as a benchmark to assess improvements over time.

 The Community Oncology Alliance (COA) use patient feedback data for exactly this.
 Practices in their patient-centered oncology group use feedback to compare themselves against other practices within the group and outside.
 They are also able to compare individual physicians to the entire practice.